joeybaker/wheelhouse-resource/README.md

       // just like
     }
     , maxSockets: 1000 // default.
-Set to a high value so that Server Sent Events can connect to many clients })
+Set to a high value so that Server Sent Events can connect to many clients , assignRoutes: true // default.
+Set to false to manually assign routes.
+  })

 ```